• Skip to primary navigation

 Bring to the boil and simmer gently over a low heat for a few minutes until the cherries have softened.

-Remove from the heat and gradually stir in 1 teaspoon cornflour to thicken the sauce.
+Remove from the heat and stir in the cornflour.
 Return to the heat and stir until the sauce has thickened.

-Allow to cool and store in the fridge until needed.
+Leave your homemade compote to cool and store in the fridge until you are ready to use.

 Fresh cherry sauce in a bowl